Header Image

 Computing at Firthmoor Primary School

-At Firthmoor Primary School we aim to ensure that our children have the necessary computing skills to engage with an increasingly digital world, and to prepare them for future education and work.
+At Firthmoor Primary School, we aim to ensure that our children have the necessary computing skills to engage with an increasingly digital world, and prepare them for future education and work.

 Computing lessons focus on developing skills in the three main strands of the National Curriculum framework: Computer Science, Digital Literacy (including e-Safety) and Information Communication Technology.

-We instill in our children the importance of using technology safely and responsibly at all times and e-Safety is therefore taught not only in Computing lessons, but promoted in other curriculum areas and at assemblies and events such as Safer Internet Day.
-Selected children are also involved in a Cybersquad which promotes e-Safety by peer teaching throughout school.
+We instil in our children the importance of using technology safely and responsibly at all times and digital safety is therefore taught not only in Computing lessons, but promoted in other curriculum areas and at assemblies and events such as Safer Internet Day.

-In school, we discuss internet safety as part of our curriculum which includes internet safety weeks, discussions with pupils’ about how to keep themselves safe and the dangers they may face when using various devices including, PCs, mobile phones, tablets and games consoles.
+In school, we discuss digital safety as part of our curriculum which includes discussions with pupils about how to keep themselves safe and the dangers they may face when using various devices including PCs, mobile phones, tablets and games consoles.
 The internet access within school is designed expressly for pupil use and includes Lightspeed filtering to ensure access is appropriate to the age of the pupils.
 Pupils are taught what internet use is acceptable and given clear objectives for its use.

 ROBLOX WARNING